 Make Time for Fun

-As Disney Vacationers we are often guilty of going with a Disney To-Do List.
-While planning ahead is great for your budget, and sanity, it can also feel like you’re just checking things off.
-So, to help keep things fun we usually like to play the festival scavenger hunt game, grab coffee and take a break to find Hidden Mickeys, stroll the gift shops, watch a performance and visit the Epcot Experience in the Odyssey Events Pavilion.
-The Epcot Experience is charting all the coming changes to EPCOT Park as it transforms over the next few years and is fun to browse.
-Disney Pro Tip: Let chunks of your day go unplanned.
-It will help you take notice of the things around the park that are happening.
-Disney Character Holiday Promenades at EPCOT are new this year.
-Make sure to stop and watch one!
+As Disney Vacationers, we are often guilty of going with a Disney To-Do List.
+While planning ahead is great for your budget and sanity, it can also feel like you’re just checking things off.
+So, to help keep things fun we usually like to play the festival scavenger hunt game, grab a coffee and take a break to find Hidden Mickeys, stroll the gift shops, and watch a performance.

 Go with a Plan

-Make your Festival of Holidays Must-Do List ahead of Time.
-Much like the Disney Budget you’ll need to pull together, knowing what is available during your vacation will make it that much easier to plan out if you want 1 or 2 days at the festival.
+Make your Festival Must-Do List ahead of time.
+Much like the Disney Budget, you’ll need to pull together, knowing what is available during your vacation will make it that much easier to plan out if you want 1 or 2 days at the festival.
 If you’re eating at the outdoor kitchens throughout the day, or just picking up a few treats.
-Deciding if you’re going to see the performances, grab souvenirs, or playing the Olaf Tradition Expedition game are all things that you should know before you go!
-Disney Pro Tip: Check out everything to do at the Festival of Holidays so you can be prepared for your visit.
+Deciding if you’re going to see the performances, grab souvenirs, or play the scavenger hunt game are all things that you should know before you go!

 Ride Attractions at Meal Times